-Writing LinkedIn profiles isn’t just something I used to do as part of my CV writing work, social media is also my VA niche and I have spent a lot of time on LinkedIn researching and assessing profiles and groups for social media consultants and marketers.
-LinkedIn is a massive subject, but one of the things I want to share with you is how to effectively connect and then start conversations with those new connections.
+Writing LinkedIn profiles isn’t just something I used to do as part of my CV writing work, social media is also my VA niche and I have spent a huge amount of time on LinkedIn assessing profiles and groups for social media consultant clients.
+LinkedIn is a big subject, but one of the things I want to share with you today is how to effectively connect and start conversations with other members.

 A great service to offer is credit control – i.e. chasing invoice payments.
 You might shudder at the thought of calling strangers to chase money, but it’s actually completely painless if you know what to say.
 Many small businesses and freelancers prefer to outsource this task because it creates a buffer between them and their client.

 An “elevator pitch” is how you would deliver a summary of your product, business or service to someone during a short elevator ride.
 It’s not a sales pitch, it’s a concise explanation of who you are, what you do, who you do it for and why someone might want this.
 It’s useful to have an elevator pitch when networking, so let me show you how to write one.